 One particularly challenging aspect of the DOL Apprenticeship program is that it is intended to be used by employers when there is not a sufficient pool of trained candidates to fill a position.
 The understanding is that the employer should have a regular position available for the Apprentice (Resident) when they complete the Apprenticeship.
 The term of an Apprenticeship is 6000 hours (3 years).
 DOL requirements stipulate that credit be awarded to candidates who enter the Apprenticeship program with previous experience and training.
-As a result, the 3 year term of apprenticeship may in fact be as short as two years.
-The implication is that if an Apprentice completes the program, the Town should be prepared to move the Resident into regular full-time employee status and increase the pay to a level equivalent to our full-time regular Firefighters and provide the same benefit package that other regular employees receive.
+As a result, the 3 year term of apprentices the program, the Town should be prepared to move the Resident into regular full-time employee status and increase the pay to a level equivalent to our full-time regular Firefighters and provide the same benefit package that other regular employees receive.